allendomingo/StoreInventory/.github/ISSUE_TEMPLATE/be-feature-request.md

 Expected output DTO model/sample

 **Relevant Story**
-Basis of this issue, from an issue.
+Basis of this issue, from a/framed as a story.

 **Additional context**
 Add any other context or screenshots about the feature request here.